Divyanshu-176/Divyanshu-176/README.md

 ### 🧑‍💻 About Me

-I'm a computer science student who enjoys building things on the internet and exploring interesting tech ideas.
+I'm a computer science student who enjoys building things and exploring interesting tech ideas.

 Most of my learning comes from experimenting with projects, breaking things, fixing them, and repeating the process.